David-Mastalski/Memory-Games/README.md

 - _**The randomness of the card arrangement:**_
   - The arrangement of cards is generated randomly, making the game diverse and challenging

-## Jak zacząć grać?
+## How to start playing?
+- _**Download code:**_
-1. **Pobierz kod:** Sklonuj to repozytorium na swój lokalny komputer - git clone https://github.com/David-Mastalski/Memory-Games.git
+  - Clone this repository to your local computer - git clone https://github.com/David-Mastalski/Memory-Games.git.'
-2. Wejdź do katalogu z grą i otwórz plik index.html w przeglądarce
+- Navigate to the game directory and open the index.html file in a browser
-3. Powodzenia 😉
+- Goodluck 😉